 At Weare, we fully embrace the 'Mastery Approach' and follow the White Rose Maths Hub scheme of learning, which focuses on establishing mathematical understanding progressing through concrete (using actual objects or things), pictorial (using pictures of objects or things) and abstract (using numbers and other symbols to represent objects or things) learning.
 This helps the children to develop a deeper understanding of the maths they are doing in order to more fluently manipulate numbers and be confident in reasoning and solving problems.
 Our lessons in Year 1 are very practical and include plenty of discussion as well as recording.
 The children will also begin to learn their number bonds - that is, all the different ways of making 6 or 10, for example.

 RE, Geography, History, Science, Art, DT and Music are taught through topic work which makes the lessons meaningful, exciting and inspiring, as well as allowing me to adapt what I am teaching to match the children's interests.

 In Year 1 French is taught through songs and games encouraging the children to be confident when they learn and speak in French about food, colours and the adventures of Barnaby Bear as he explores Paris.

-We do PE on Tuesday afternoons and the children will need to change into their full PE kit of white shorts, blue t-shirt and black daps or trainers.
+We do PE on Tuesday and Thursday afternoons and the children will need to come into school in their PE kits.
 Blue jogging bottoms can be worn when the weather is chilly.
 Long hair must be tied back.
 There are also plenty of other opportunities for physical activity throughout the week including the 'Daily Mile' which will be introduced with a 5 minute run, gradually increasing as the children's fitness and stamina develops.